holidayextras/hxMetrics/README.md

   // Send data off to your preferred dashboard/tracking/monitoring tool here

 });

+hxmetrics.execute() // Perform a single pass, actioning all requested watches
 ```

 The first parameter is a uri taking the form of `path/to/file.js:exports.path.to.function`.
 You can use regexp characters to target specific paths.